Psychotherapy and Counselling

 - Anxiety and panic disorders

-- Mood disorders, including depression
+- Mood disorders, such as depression

 - Trauma and post-traumatic stress disorder (PTSD)

-- Struggles in relationships and interpersonal conflicts
+- Difficulties in relationships and interpersonal conflicts

 - Unresolved grief and loss